Ipotrick/Daxa/wiki/ShaderIntegration.md

 The full list of defined data types in daxa can be found in the `daxa.inl` file.

+Daxa always declares the alignment of buffer references to be in [scalar block layout](https://github.com/KhronosGroup/GLSL/blob/master/extensions/ext/GL_EXT_scalar_block_layout.txt).
+This layout causes shared structs containing daxa_ types to have the alignment rules within c++ and glsl buffers.
+This means that the c++ and glsl version of the struct will be abi compatible.
+You do not need to worry about padding or the behavior of alignment with the usua lglsl format layouts like  std 140 or std430.

 ## Utility Makros

 For the shared structs to properly work in other situations daxa also provides some utility makros to make it easier to write shaders.